-4. U. T. Austin - School of Law: Acceptance of Gifts from Ms. Joyce Madeline Burg, Houston, Texas, and Establishment of the (a) Bertha Wagner Burg Professorship in Law, (b) Dr. Abner and Sylvan Auldan Burg Professorship in Law, and (c) Joyce M. Burg Professorship in Law.--Upon recommendation of the Asset Management Committee, the Board accepted gifts consisting of \$40,000 and real property described as Lot 6, Block 11, Braeswood, a subdivision in Harris County, Texas, also known as 2311 Bluebonnet Street,
+4. U. T. Austin: Recommendation to Accept Gifts to Estab- lish the (a) Bertha Wagner Burg Professorship in Law, (b) Dr. Abner and Sylvan Auldan Burg Professorship in Law, and (c) Joyce M. Burg Professorship in Law in the School of Law.--

-Houston, Texas, valued at \$260,000 from Ms. Joyce Madeline Burg, Houston, Texas, for a total gift value of \$300,000 and established the following three endowments in the School of Law at The University of Texas at Austin:
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, and President Berdahl that gifts consisting of \$40,000 and real property described as Lot 6, Block 11, Braeswood, a subdivision in Harris County, Texas, also known as 2311 Bluebonnet Street, Houston, Texas, valued at \$260,000 from Ms. Joyce Madeline Burg, Houston, Texas, for a total gift value of \$300,000 be accepted to establish the following three endowments in the School of Law at U. T. Austin:

 - a.
 Bertha Wagner Burg Professorship in Law

-- Dr. Abner and Sylvan Auldan Burg Professorship in Law
+- b.
+Dr. Abner and Sylvan Auldan Burg Professorship in Law

 - c.
 Joyce M. Burg Professorship in Law.